Whisper: Fast Flooding for Low-Power Wireless Networks: : A Closer Look

 \subsection{The \packet}

-The design of the \packet as shown in Fig.~\ref{fig:packet_format} allows \name to achieve a fundamental goal: create a train of packets sent back-to-back without any gaps between consecutive transmissions.
-We argue that this is an essential stepping stone to (a) simplify timing of synchronous transmissions, (b) enables sampling strategies allowing nodes to sleep efficiently, and (c) reduce the duration of a network-wide flood.
+The design of the \packet as shown in Fig.~\ref{fig:packet_format} makes \name able to send a train of packets back-to-back, i.e., without any gaps between consecutive transmissions.
+We argue that this is an essential stepping stone to: (a) lower the duration of a network flood; (b) enable sampling strategies that reduce nodes' duty cycle; and (c) simplify the timing of synchronous transmissions.

 \name uses the payload of the \packet to simulate several packets being sent back-to-back.
-This is achieved using a technique inspired by the by multi-header approach presented in~\cite{Liang10+Multi-Headers}, i.e., by filling the payload with a sequence of \textit{packlets}.
-As illustrated in Fig.~\ref{fig:packet_format}, a packlet in \name consists by default of five fields: a preamble, a 1-byte SFD, 1-byte length field, a 1-byte payload, and a 2-byte footer with CRC.
-Nonetheless, the packlet format in \name is user-configurable and can be flexibly extended to contain, for example, more data.
-When a receiver starts listening for incoming packets it only needs to intercept a single preamble and SFD of one of the packlets to detect an ongoing transmission.
-The multi-header technique presented in~\cite{Liang10+Multi-Headers} inspired our packlet-based design of the \packet but brought into a completely different scenario.
+This is achieved by the use of \packlets, a technique inspired by the multi-header approach presented in~\cite{Liang2010+Multi-Headers}.
+As illustrated in Fig.~\ref{fig:packet_format}, a \packlet in \name consists of at least five fields\footnote{The \emph{data} field can have a length of zero, e.g., when running \name as wake-up primitive.}: a preamble, a 1-byte SFD, 1-byte length field, a 1-byte payload, and a 2-byte footer, which includes a Frame Check Sequence (FCS).
+Nonetheless, the \packlet format in \name is user-configurable and can be changed or extended to contain, e.g., larger payloads.
+When a receiver starts listening for incoming packets it only needs to intercept a single preamble and SFD of one of the \packlets to detect an ongoing transmission.